smsolivier/CFD/README.md

 ## generateInlet.py
 Reads inlet data and writes to 0/U and 0/k before running.

+## inletPlot.py
+Used along with the -PLOT flag during the program execution.
+Shows a 3D scatter plot of the cell center locations overlayed on the upper and lower inlets and a color map of the 4 inlet conditions (x, y, and z velocity and turbulent kinetic energy) for each cell.
+This allows to visually verify that the cell centers are in the correct position and appear to take the correct distribution.

 ## fRe.py
 Reads in a CSV file of the axial pressure to calculate the fRe product.